Chiral Analysis of the Nucleon Mass and Sigma Commutator: Introduction

 In studying the nucleon mass, $M_N$, as a function of quark mass, chiral symmetry provides important guidance.
-First we know that at leading order $m_\pi^2 \propto m_q$, where this appears to be a good approximation for values of $m_\pi$ as large as 0.8 GeV.
-For this reason we will show baryon masses as functions of $m_\pi^2$.
-Second, terms involving odd powers of $m_\pi$ or $\ln m_\pi$ are non-analytic in the quark mass, with the leading and next-to-leading non-analytic terms (LNA and NLNA) being proportional to $m_\pi^3$ and $m_\pi^4 \ln m_\pi$, respectively.
+First, we know that at leading order $m_\pi^2 \propto m_q$, where this appears to be a good approximation for values of $m_\pi$ as large as 0.8 GeV.
+For this reason, we will show baryon masses as functions of $m_\pi^2$.
+Second, terms involving odd powers of $m_\pi$ or $\ln m_\pi$ are nonanalytic in the quark mass, with the leading and next-to-leading nonanalytic terms (LNA and NLNA) being proportional to $m_\pi^3$ and $m_\pi^4 \ln m_\pi$, respectively.
 These terms arise from pion loops and have coefficients which are, in principle, model independent.

-Unfortunately, the convergence properties of an expansion of $M_N$ in powers of $m_\pi^2$ plus the non-analytic terms are poor.
-Indeed, the series is badly divergent outside the so-called power counting regime (PCR), which corresponds roughly to $m_\pi$ below 0.2 to 0.3 GeV.
-Attempts to fit lattice QCD results over a wider range of $m_\pi$ have often led to values of the coefficients of the non-analytic terms being adjusted to values which are inconsistent with the model independent constraints of chiral symmetry.
+Unfortunately, the convergence properties of an expansion of $M_N$ in powers of $m_\pi^2$ plus the nonanalytic terms are poor.
+Indeed, the series is badly divergent outside the so called power counting regime (PCR), which corresponds roughly to $m_\pi$ below 0.2 to 0.3 GeV.
+Attempts to fit lattice QCD results over a wider range of $m_\pi$ have often led to values of the coefficients of the nonanalytic terms being adjusted to values which are inconsistent with the model independent constraints of chiral symmetry.

 Here we have two key aims.
 First, we examine attempts to describe the nucleon mass from lattice QCD over a wide range of pion mass beyond the PCR.
 Of particular interest is an examination of relativistic effects in the effective field theory.
-We compare two relativistic formulations with the heavy-baryon approximation to discern these effects.
-Finite-range regularization (FRR) is used to resum the power-series expansion and address larger pion masses in a careful manner, while preserving the leading and next-to-leading non-analytic behavior of chiral perturbation theory exactly.
+We compare two relativistic formulations with the heavy baryon approximation to discern these effects.
+Finite-range regularization (FRR) is used to re-sum the power-series expansion and address larger pion masses in a careful manner, while preserving the leading and next-to-leading nonanalytic behavior of chiral perturbation theory exactly.

-Three schemes are considered including a fully relativistic and Lorentz covariant scheme which uses a four-dimensional regulator, a fully relativistic scheme, similar to the covariant scheme, but using a three-dimensional regulator, and the semi-relativistic heavy baryon (HB) approximation, corresponding to the limit of infinitely heavy baryons but including relativistic meson energies and using the three-dimensional regulator.
+Three schemes are considered including a fully relativistic and Lorentz covariant scheme which uses a four-dimensional regulator; a fully relativistic scheme, similar to the covariant scheme, but using a three-dimensional regulator; and the semirelativistic heavy baryon (HB) approximation, corresponding to the limit of infinitely heavy baryons but including relativistic meson energies and using the three-dimensional regulator.